jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 **Solution:** Comment out backend block in `backend.tf` for local testing

 **Issue:** Resource already exists
-**Solution:** Run `terraform destroy` before switching assignments
+**Solution:** Run `terraform destroy` before switching assignments or re-running demos

 **Issue:** Validation errors
-**Solution:** These are expected!
-Show students the error messages
+**Solution:** This is expected; use them to explain how Terraform protects against bad input

 **Issue:** Timestamp changes on every run
-**Solution:** This is expected behavior for `timestamp()` function
+**Solution:** Normal behavior for `timestamp()`; it always returns the current time

 ---

 ## 🚀 Next Steps

 After completing these assignments, students should:
-1. Understand when to use each function type
+1. Understand when and why to use each major function type
-2. Be comfortable reading Terraform documentation
+2. Be comfortable reading and applying Terraform documentation examples
-3. Know how to test functions in terraform console
+3. Know how to use terraform console to test expressions safely
-4. Be able to combine multiple functions
+4. Be able to combine functions to solve real configuration problems
-5. Understand data validation patterns
+5. Recognize and design common validation patterns for safer inputs

-Proceed to **Day 13** for more advanced Terraform concepts!
+Continue to **Day 13** for more advanced Terraform concepts!